Paynekelly/printf/README.md

 The conversion specifier

 Specifier	Description
 d, i	The argument int is converted to a signed decimal notation.
-If precision is present,it gives the minimum number of digits that must appear; if the converted value requires fewer digits, then it is padded with zeros on the left.
-Default precision is 1. o, u, x, X	The argument is converted to unsigned octal (o), unsigned decimal (u), or unsigned hexamedical (x and X) notation.
+If precision is present, it gives the minimum number of digits that must appear; if the converted value requires fewer digits, then it is padded with zeros on the left.
+The default precision is 1. o, u, x, X	The argument is converted to unsigned octal (o), unsigned decimal (u), or unsigned hexametrical (x and X) notation.
 The letters abcdef are used for x conversion and the letters ABCDEF are used for X conversion.
 If precision is present, it will give the minimum number of digits that must appear; if the converted value requires fewer digits, then it will be padded with zeros.
-By default the precision is 1. c	The int argument is converted to an unsigned char and the resulting character is written.
-The representation of characters is based off the ASCII coding. s	The argument received is expected to be a pointer type char * to an array of characters.
+By default, the precision is 1. c	The int argument is converted to an unsigned char and the resulting character is written.
+The representation of characters is based on the ASCII coding. s	The argument received is expected to be a pointer type char * to an array of characters.
 Characters from this array are printed up to (but not including) a null byte ('\0').
-If precision is specified, then this will determine how many characters are taken into account for printing. p	A void * pointer argument is printed as hexadecimal in lower caps representing an adress in memory.
+If precision is specified, then this will determine how many characters are taken into account for printing. p	A void * pointer argument is printed as hexadecimal in lower caps representing an address in memory.
 %	A ' % ' character is written and no conversion is made.
 The specification is as follows: %%. b	The argument is converted to an unsigned int value and then operated to get its binary representation (base 2).
 S	The argument received is expected to be a pointer type char * to an array of characters.
 Characters from this array are printed up to (but not including) a null byte ('\0').
-Non printable characters (0 < ASCII value < 32 or >= 127) are printed this way: \x, followed by the ASCII code value in hexadecimal (upper case - always 2 characters). r	The argument received is expected to be a pointer type char * to an array of characters.
+Non-printable characters (0 < ASCII value < 32 or >= 127) are printed this way: \x, followed by the ASCII code value in hexadecimal (upper case - always 2 characters). r	The argument received is expected to be a pointer type char * to an array of characters.
 Characters from this array are printed in reverse order up to (but not including) a null byte ('\0').
 R	The argument received is expected to be a pointer type char * to an array of characters.
 Characters from this array are encoded to ROT13 and printed in order up to (but not including a null byte ('\0').

 Author  Kelly Aginga